Motor Vehicle Compensation Scheme

 - are impaired because of an injury or condition accepted under the Military Rehabilitation and Compensation Act 2004 (MRCA)

-- clinically assessed as unable to drive or be driven safely or comfortably in an unmodified vehicle; and
+- unable to be driven safely and reasonably comfortably in a vehicle without modifications; and

 - would benefit from using the vehicle at least twice a week

 The eligibility criteria and conditions under which funding may be considered are set out in the Motor Vehicle Compensation Scheme Legislative Instrument.Back to top

 If you're eligible, we may be able to pay a subsidy towards or the total cost of:

 - driving or other clinically required modifications to a vehicle you already own; or